 Aedes aegypti mosquitoes

-The mosquito Aedes aegypti is the primary species responsible for transmitting viruses such as Zika, dengue and chikungunya between people.
+The mosquito Aedes aegypti is the primary species responsible for transmitting viruses such as Zika, dengue, chikungunya and yellow fever between people.
 In some communities, other mosquitoes may also contribute to transmission, but their contribution is minor.
 The World Mosquito Program introduces Wolbachia into Aedes aegypti mosquitoes, which helps to block the transmission of these viruses, which have the potential to cause debilitating and potentially fatal diseases.

 Aedes aegypti originates from Africa but is now distributed globally in tropical and subtropical regions.
 Global redistribution was assisted by mass human migrations, first to the New World associated with the slave trade between the 15th to 19th centuries, and then to Asia as a result of trade during the 18th and 19th centuries.
 Worldwide redistribution occurred after World War II following troop movement.